2017-07-28

 "One of the standards of the country's success in providing a dignified life for its people is the economy.

-It's expressed by individuals' income.
-How much the gross of this income?
-There are lists cover the individuals' income in every country to compare them.
-The final goal that we'll display in this episode is to get some ideas across to the Arab World in order to reach a high degree of a dignified life and provide the highest degrees in the world to become the Arab-Muslim individuals' income the highest.
+Individuals' income expresses it.
+How much is the gross of this income?
+Lists cover individuals' incomes in every country to compare them.
+The final goal that we'll display in this episode is to get some ideas across the Arab world to reach a high degree of dignified life and provide the highest degrees in the world to make the Arab-Muslim individuals' income the highest.
 It means that justice is applied and corruption is eliminated, then.

-When we see Singapore today in 2013 -which is at the top of prosperity and sophistication- we the current generation expect that those people have been as such since they were born and genetically developed to be as such.
-Look at the left side where the public gardens and streets are clean.
-However, it's not true, we are in an area right now, look how was it in 1960.
-Look at its streets were totally dirt where garbages to the degree that children were taking shower in the street.
-Poverty is high and the highest level of civilizational and moral backwardness featured it.
+When we see Singapore today in 2013 -at the top of prosperity and sophistication- we, the current generation, expect that those people have been as such since they were born and genetically developed to be as such.
+Look at the left side, where the public gardens and streets are clean.
+However, it's not true; we are in an area right now; look how it was in 1960.
+The roads were dirt with garbage to the degree that children took showers in the street.
+Poverty is high, and the highest level of civilizational and moral backwardness featured it.

-Lee Kuan Yew the Singaporean Prime Minister was complaining when he took over the office about people's morality and behavior saying, "I'm mystified of how the Singaporean taxi drivers open their cars' windows to spit through on the street."
+Lee Kuan Yew, the Singaporean Prime Minister, complained when he took over the office about people's morality and behavior, saying, "I'm mystified by how the Singaporean taxi drivers open their cars' windows to spit through on the street."

 So, morality was violated, no money, poverty, and ignorance.
-This how Singapore was.
+It is how Singapore was.

-This is another area, take a look at this building, here it is in 1960.
-Singapore was a well-known of its unorganized slums because of poverty, stacked stores, and unorganized dwellings.
-It's a problem -as I know- existent in many cities in the Arab World today.
+This is another area.
+Take a look at this building.
+Here it is in 1960.
+Singapore was well-known for its unorganized slums because of poverty, stacked stores, and unorganized dwellings.
+As far as I know, this problem exists in many cities in the Arab World today.
 It was in Singapore in 1960, but they tackled it.
-Look at the area around me now, skyscrapers, look how became well-organized and clean.
+Look at the area around me now, skyscrapers.
+Look how it became well-organized and clean.

-When Singapore got its independence from Malaysia -Malaysia is a huge country has resources, economy, but Singapore is a small country.
-Consequently, Singapore's separation from Malaysia was a big shock and a slap on the face of Singaporeans to the degree that Prime Minister Lee Kuan himself showed up on TV crying in front of people, imagine a PM has nothing to say.
+When Singapore gained independence from Malaysia, Malaysia was a vast country with resources and an economy but a small country.
+Consequently, Singapore's separation from Malaysia was a big shock and a slap on the face of Singaporeans to the degree that Prime Minister Lee Kuan himself showed up on TV crying in front of people.
+Imagine a PM who had nothing to say.

 Ahmad continues, "Look at Lee Kuan in 1965 crying, and the British newspapers wrote, "Singapore is out."
 So, it is out of the game and has no hope.
 The separation occurred between Malaysia and Singapore.
 Why was Lee Kuan crying?
 Because there was a big difference between Singapore's qualifications and capabilities and Malaysia's.

-In short, Malaysia in front of you now, it has 480 double the distance of Singapore.
-Singapore is considered a drop in a huge distance, which is Malaysia.
+In short, Malaysia is in front of you now; it is 480 times double the distance of Singapore.
+Singapore is considered a massive drop in distance, which is Malaysia.

-Regarding resources, Malaysia is full of rubber, wood, and others.
-While Singapore has no resources and it has a shortage in water.
-All of these were frustrating factors for a country has no resources.
-But, with persistence and insistence look at what did they make; one of the basics is "unifying the country towards one goal," it's a very important.
-We see that in Singapore they were different ethnic groups, they are Chineses, Malawines, Indians, and Euro-Asians, four ethnicities living in this country.
+Regarding resources, Malaysia comprises rubber, wood, and other materials.
+Singapore needs more resources and water.
+All of these were frustrating factors for a country that has no resources.
+But, with persistence and insistence, look at what they made; one of the basics is "unifying the country towards one goal," which is very important.
+We see that in Singapore, there were different ethnic groups: Chinese, Malawines, Indians, and Euro-Asians, four ethnicities living in this country.
 Each ethnicity has its religion, tradition, and language.
-They were fighting in the 1960s, there were protests, vandalizing cars among different groups.
-It was difficult though.
-Thus, one of Lee Kuan's priorities as a PM was to make all people understand that Singapore is number one.
-"We all work for Singapore, the Malawi, the Chinese ... etc. All of you site aside your ethnicity to put the country and its interest first," said Lee.
+They were fighting in the 1960s; there were protests and vandalizing cars among different groups.
+It wasn't easy, though.
+Thus, one of Lee Kuan's PM priorities was to make everyone understand that Singapore is number one.
+"We all work for Singapore, the Malawi, the Chinese ... etc. All of you set aside your ethnicity to put the country and its interests first," said Lee.
 He put this issue into schools.

-You can observe that the formal language in Singapore is English because they aimed to unify people without discriminating among ethnicities.
+The formal language in Singapore is English because it aims to unify people without discriminating against ethnicities.

-When he came to power despite being from the Chinese ethnicity which is the majority in Singapore, he stripped himself of his ethnicity in order for country's interest.
-He, therefore, said, "We won't impose a language on other languages, we have the Chinese, Malawi, ...etc and despite the fact that I belong to the biggest ethnicity, I won't favor it over other groups' languages.
-So, choose a language isn't ethnically-based, choose Chinese, for instance."
+When he came to power, despite being from the Chinese ethnicity, which is the majority in Singapore, he stripped himself of his ethnicity for the country's interest.
+He said, "We won't impose a language on other languages; we have the Chinese, Malawi, ...etc.
+Even though I belong to the biggest ethnicity, I won't favor it over other groups' languages.
+So, choose a language that isn't ethnically based; choose Chinese, for instance."

-The second thing is, it's a country of laws.
-Lee Kuan realized that we have people haven't ethics to be promoted in Singapore and have no sophisticated background and the culture that he wants to there to make the country at the top.
-This won't happen without reinforcing strict laws to be applied to all people equally in order to upgrade the city and people in Singapore to the high morality and become a role model for other countries.
+The second thing is that it's a country of laws.
+Lee Kuan realized that we have people who need ethics to be promoted in Singapore but have no sophisticated background or the culture that he wants there to put the country at the top.
+This will only happen by reinforcing strict laws to be applied to all people equally to upgrade the city and people in Singapore to high morality and become a role model for other countries.

-Singapore is the country of fines, there are fines imposed on everything.
-Imagine somebody gets into the store to buy a shirt where fines are labeled on and souvenirs show people about these fines.
+Singapore is a country of fines.
+Fines are imposed on everything.
+Imagine somebody getting into the store to buy a shirt, and the fines are labeled on it.
+Souvenirs show people about these fines.

-For example, on this shirt, the slogan refers to "pushing and flushing."
-If you didn't press on to keep the restroom clean for whoever comes in after you, the fine is 300$.
-Don't spite, if you spit on the street, the fine is 300$.
-Vandalism, vandalizing public properties, the fine is jail and lashes.
+For example, this shirt's slogan refers to "pushing and flushing."
+If you don't press on to keep the restroom clean for whoever comes in after you, the fine is $300$.
+Don't spite; if you spit on the street, the fine is $300$.
+Vandalism, vandalizing public properties, and the penalties are jail and lashes.

-It's very important the laws are applied to all, the PM, the ministers, the people, and even foreigners from great countries.
-While, in some countries, foreigners cannot be jailed like the Americans have that powerful position.
+The laws must be applied to all: the PM, the ministers, the people, and even foreigners from great countries.
+While in some countries, foreigners cannot be jailed like the Americans have that powerful position.
 However, in Singapore, you're like others.
-In the 1990s, for instance, something happened in this regard when an American guy 18-year-old sprayed graffiti on some cars and vandalized other things which are punishable by Singaporean law by jailing and lashing, because public properties are owned by people must be maintained.
-He, aftermath, was sentenced 4 months, 2300 $ fine, and lashing for six times.
+In the 1990s, for instance, something happened in this regard when an American guy, an 18-year-old, sprayed graffiti on some cars and vandalized other things, which are punishable by Singaporean law by jailing and lashing because people own public properties must be maintained.
+In the aftermath, he was sentenced to 4 months, 2300 $ OK, and lashed six times.

-At the time, President Clinton intervened because he is an American citizen, but Singaporeans refused his intercedence and said, "he is like others."
-Laws in Singapore are applied to all people whoever you are American or not.
-These laws are labeled on almost everything even on the mug when you want to drink a coffee, or pinned on the wall.
+At the time, President Clinton intervened because he was an American citizen, but Singaporeans refused his intervention and said, "He is like others."
+Laws in Singapore apply to all people, whether they are American or not.
+These laws are labeled on almost everything, even on the mug when you want to drink a coffee or pinned on the wall.

-This comes to keep reminding the citizen about the importance of these laws.
-More about laws, imagine in Singapore the gum is forbidden.
-Ahmad asking around about this matter, "When was the last time you ate a chewing gum in Singapore?"
+This comes to keep reminding citizens about the importance of these laws.
+More about laws: Imagine that in Singapore, chewing gum is forbidden.
+Ahmad asks around about this matter, "When was the last time you ate chewing gum in Singapore?"

-The person says, "It was 7 years ago when I was 10 years old and got it from Malasia."
+The person says, "It was seven years ago when I was ten, and I got it from Malaysia."

-Another citizen, "two years ago, and I got it from Malaysia."
+Another citizen said, "Two years ago, I got it from Malaysia."

 A third one, "On Sunday."